Table of Contents

 **click to enlarge**

 As a primary duty of the modern human resources department, having the insights to manage internal talent at your disposal is crucial.
-Our HR-based employee dashboard offers the opportunity to drill down into essential key performance indicators, including attendance rates, productivity, training costs, and overtime hours accrued—all invaluable insights for sustainable performance management initiatives.
+Our HR-based employee dashboard offers the opportunity to drill down into essential key performance indicators, including attendance rates, productivity, training costs, and overtime hours accrued—all invaluable insights for sustainable results management initiatives.

 The ability to interact with focused employee data will empower you to create strategies that boost performance, employee satisfaction, and internal cohesion in a way that gives you an all-important edge on the competition.